From the Dec. 2013 issue.

 - QuickBooks Online Fights Back: Intuit has always been a fierce competitor and Xero has given them the opportunity to take on the biggest challenge since Microsoft Small Business Accounting.
 Expect to see Intuit jump at the accounting firm market with expanded resources and tactics to keep us hooked on their hosted and online versions until they can deliver a truly competitive online product (probably a prediction for the 2015 list).

-- Hosted Exchange Users Leap Forward: Small to medium-sized single office firms that have to update or replace their Exchange server will find that using Microsoft to host their Exchange is just too good a deal to turn down, so we predict a significant uptake within accounting firms on this cloud application.
+- Hosted Exchange Users Leap Forward: Small to Medium sized single office firms that have to update or replace their Exchange server will find that using Microsoft to host their Exchange is just too good a deal to turn down, so we predict a significant uptake within accounting firm on this cloud application.

 - Security Concerns Will Promote Cloud Adoption: Every prediction list should have something about security and we feel that it will become increasingly hard for firms to ensure their own IT security internally, which in turn will drive firms to cloud-based solutions for email, portals, document management and outsourced monitoring that integrate Enterprise-class security capabilities.